+2020 \$ 2019 \$

-((((((((((((((((((((2019 \$ 2018 \$ Operating lease receivable Future minimum lease payments expected to be received in relation to non-cancellable operating leases: Not later than 1 year 146,738 268,731 Later than 1 and not later than 5 years 31,284 91,168 Later than 5 years - Total future minimum lease payments 178,022 359,899
+Operating lease receivable

+Future minimum lease payments expected to be

+received in relation to non-cancellable operating leases:

+Not later than 1 year 280,013 146,738

+Later than 1 and not later than 5 years 126,702 31,284

+Later than 5 years - -

+Total future minimum lease payments 406,715 178,022

-All property leases are short term (less than 1 year), except for the Da Vinci property which is for a non-cancellable three-year term, with rent paid monthly in advance.
-An option exists for the lessee to renew the lease at the end of the three-year term for an additional term of two plus two years.
+All property leases are short term (less than 1 year), except for the Da Vinci property which is for a non-cancellable two-year term, with rent paid monthly in advance.
+An option exists for the lessee to renew the lease at the end of the two-year term for an additional term of two years.
 The Park Regis Unit is also for a non-cancellable three-year term, with rent paid monthly in arrears.
 An option exists for the lessee to renew the lease at the end of the three-year term for an additional term of three years.